gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 [Bayesian Optimization](https://en.wikipedia.org/wiki/Bayesian_optimization) to
 find the best hyperparameters for a model.
 Optuna optially saves information about all the trails in a local SQLite database.
 It also provides a web UI to visualize the trails.
-Using this web UI, we can compare diffrent trails and also shows which hyperparameters are important.
+Using this web UI, we can compare different trails and also shows which hyperparameters are important.

 Following are some screenshots of the Optuna UI: